greydanus/greydanus.github.io/_posts/2022-01-25-dissipative-hnns.markdown

 <div class="imgcap_noborder" style="display: block; margin-left: auto; margin-right: auto; width:100%">
   <img src="/assets/dissipative-hnns/hero.jpg">
   <div class="thecap"  style="text-align:left; display:block; margin-left: auto; margin-right: auto; width:100%">
   Dissipative HNNs (D-HNNs) improve upon <a href="https://greydanus.github.io/2019/05/15/hamiltonian-nns/">Hamiltonian Neural Networks</a>.
 They output two scalar functions, denoted here by <i><b>H</b></i> and <i><b>D</b></i>.
 The first of these two, <i><b>H</b></i>, is the Hamiltonian.
 We use its symplectic gradient to model energy-conserving dynamics.
 The second, <i><b>D</b></i>, is the Rayleigh dissipation function.
 We use it to model the dissipative component of the system.
-The addition of this dissipation function allows D-HNNs to model systems where energy is not quite conserved, as, for example, in the case of a damped mass-spring system.
+The addition of this dissipation function allows D-HNNs to model systems where energy is not quite conserved, as, for example, in the case of the damped mass-spring system shown here.
   </div>
 </div>